Translator (band)

-Translator is an American rock band from San Francisco, that had success during the 1980s, and that continues into the present day.
+Translator is an American rock band from San Francisco that had success during the 1980s.
 The group created a sound that spanned updated British Merseybeat and stripped-down punk-like rock to psychedelia.
 Inspired by the Beatles, Cream and 1960s California folk rock bands such as the Byrds, their guitar-based music had wide exposure during the early 1980s on non-commercial campus radio and new wave music stations.
 The group's stripped-down music and sometimes ironic and disturbing existentialist lyrics may have been a precursor to alternative rock.

 History

 The four-piece band was formed in Los Angeles in 1979 when singer/songwriter/guitarist Steve Barton linked up with Larry Dekker on bass and Dave Scheff on drums.
 A second singer/songwriter/guitarist, Robert Darlington, joined soon after and completed the lineup.
 The combination of two talented songwriters and an energetic rhythm section became the key to their success.

 Translator then relocated to San Francisco where they were signed to Howie Klein's independent label, 415 Records, on the strength of the demo tape they sent to college radio station KUSF: the loose and rambling yet laconic "Everywhere That I'm Not" has remained the band's signature tune.
 The song was featured on Translator's debut album Heartbeats And Triggers, which was recorded with producer David Kahne.
 As a result of 415 Records' national distribution arrangement with Columbia Records the debut album received strong promotion and became an underground and College radio hit in 1982.
 "I remember being on our first tour when we were playing at the Ritz (in New York) and thinking no one was gonna come", recalled Barton.
 "And I remember coming around the corner and seeing this line going out the door and down the block and it was like 'Oh my God...we sold the place out!'".

 Between 1983 and 1986, the band completed three more albums for the same label.
 They received significant airplay for "Un-Alone", from the second album No Time Like Now (1983), once again produced by Kahne.
 For the third and fourth albums Translator worked with the Ramones' producer Ed Stasium.
 The self-titled third album Translator (1985) contained fan-favorites "Gravity", "O Lazarus" and "Fall Forever".
 The video for the LP's single, "Come With Me", was filmed on location in India.
 Their fourth album, Evening of The Harvest (1986), featured "Standing In Line" and "Stony Gates of Time."